google/mtail/docs/designs/poll.md

 Original date: 2018-08-13

+## Overview

+Implement a hybrid polling and notify based filesystem watcher.

+## Background

 Tracking issue #169

+`mtail` has a filesystem watcher which is used to watch the state of programme files and log files; if they change, then programmes are reloaded and log files are read.  `mtail` uses the [fsnotify](https://github.com/fsnotify/fsnotify) package to implement the filesystem watcher.  fsnotify, which uses the `inotify(7)` system in Linux, lets `mtail` offload the work of polling the filesystem for changes to one where it is notified by the kernel instead, reducing the amount of work done.

 Some users want a polling option instead of fsnotify as their platforms don't support fsnotify, e.g. mipsel (bug in fsnotify) or no kernel support? (using on AIX).

+This design attempts to determine how to support a hy

 To the best of our ability, users shoud not have to configure poll- or fsnotify-based filesystem watching.